jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 This command might take up to two minutes to run.

-:::Note
+---
+**Note**

-* By default, the command will not transfer the configuration if it finds that the target instance isn't empty.
+> * By default, the command will not transfer the configuration if it finds that the target instance isn't empty.
 This can happen for example if you ran the transfer-config command before.
 If you'd like to force the command run anyway, and overwrite the existing configuration on the target, run the command with the `--force` option.

-* In case you do not wish to transfer all repositories, you can use the `--include-repos` and `--exclude-repos` command options.
+> * In case you do not wish to transfer all repositories, you can use the `--include-repos` and `--exclude-repos` command options.
 Run the following command to see the usage of these options.
+---

 ```sh
 jf rt transfer-config -h